-Therefore, the EU Commission should have rejected the EFSA opinion as a whole because it does not comply with the EU Regulation.
+Therefore, the EU Commission should have rejected the EFSA opinion as a whole since it is not in line with the EU Regulation.

-We are aware of several deficiencies in the EFSA assessment which are derived from this failure to comply with EU law.
-In the following, we exemplify two deficiencies in more detail:
+We are aware of several deficiencies in the EFSA assessment which arise from this failure to comply with EU law.
+In the following, we exemplify three deficiencies in more detail: